aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

     // Access its first worksheet
     Worksheet worksheet = workbook.GetWorksheets().Get(0);

-    // Cell C1 has the Decimal Validation applied on it.
-It can take only the values Between 10 and 20 Cell cell = worksheet.GetCells().Get(u"C1");
+    // Cell C1 has the Decimal Validation applied to it.
+It can take only values between 10 and 20 Cell cell = worksheet.GetCells().Get(u"C1");

     // Access the validation applied on this cell